 Mary Dickow, MPA, FAAN

-Mary Dickow has been Statewide Director for the California Action Coalition, part of the Future of Nursing initiative, since 2012.
-In her role, she is responsible for sustainable actions to improve the health of all Californians.
-She coordinates the implementation efforts of nurses and healthcare leaders, convening stakeholders, and providing important linkages in California and at the national level.
+Mary Dickow has been a Program Director at HealthImpact since 2012, with responsibility for statewide implementation efforts on a variety of projects.
+She also serves as the Director of Strategic Initiatives at the Organization for Associate Degree Nursing, where she focuses on leadership and academic progression.
 Previously, she served as the Deputy Director for the Robert Wood Johnson Foundation Executive Nurse Fellows program at the Center for the Health Professions at UCSF, responsible for the execution of the $20 million senior nurse leadership program.
 With over 20 years of experience as faculty, leadership content expert and speaker she has held both state and national roles focused on advancing the impact of health professionals to transform health care.
 In 2014 Mary was inducted as an Honorary Fellow of the American Academy of Nursing.
 She holds a Master of Public Administration from USF.

 Laura Ford joined HealthImpact in January 2016.

 Consultant, Centralized Clinical Placement System, Northern CA

 Sharon Goldfarb began her nursing career at Borough of Manhattan Community College.
 Her first job as an LPN was working with opioid addicts in East Harlem.
 She then spent ten years caring for members of the homeless population in a mobile medical clinic.
 She has also worked at 9/11-Ground Zero, provided care in New Orleans after Hurricane Katrina, and, most recently, helped mobilize nurses to the Paradise fires.
 She has worked as a nurse for more than 25 years and still maintains a small practice at a clinic for the underserved.